Before a newborn baby’s immune system fully develops, they may catch and have to fight off viruses that lead to colds.

 - regularly cleaning toys and surfaces

-Very young babies may not have a fever even in the face of serious infection.
-If a newborn seems ill, even with no fever, medical care should be sought right away.
+Very young babies may not have a fever even in the face of a serious infection.
+If a newborn seems ill, even with no fever, a person should seek medical care.

-It is also important to see a doctor if any other unusual symptoms show up in the baby.
+It is also important to speak with a pediatrician if any other unusual symptoms show up in the baby, such as:

 - signs of physical pain or discomfort